Code-Institute-Submissions/African-Explorers/README.md

 The average age of a buying customer for safari travel is [50 years old](https://www.travelandleisure.com/trip-ideas/safaris/evolution-of-safari-travel#:~:text=%22Additionally,%20the%20typical%20safari%20traveler,have%20been%20closer%20to%2070.) (actually a drop from 70 over the last 20 years) showing that it is a form of travel most popular with working middle aged professionals.

 This was very much on my mind when designing the site.
 People of this age are more likely to be busy with work, commutes, and family commitments meaning time is more precious.
-Because of this I want the site to be of minlistic design, straight to the point and with key information easily findable with little searching.
+Because of this I want the site to be of minimalist design, straight to the point and with key information easily findable with little searching.
 I didn't feel the need for alternative street style fonts & colours which would appeal to a younger audience for example.

 People of this age group are also likely to be on the move a lot due work & family travel commitments so I have a decided to go with a mobile first design with Bootstrap.